EMC China Lab

 Overview of IEC60950 Standard

-IEC60950-1, established by the International Electrotechnical Commission, addresses safety considerations when designing and manufacturing devices as well as ESD testing requirements.
+IEC60950-1, established by the International Electrotechnical Commission, addresses safety considerations when designing and manufacturing devices as well as esd testing requirements.

-Standard testing seeks to establish an anti-interference capability of devices by simulating human contact and coupling between an object charged by electricity, with human beings as its subjects.
+Standard testing seeks to establish an anti-interference capability of devices by simULating human contact and coupling between an object charged by electricity, with human beings as its subjects.
 Testing methods typically cover:

 1. Direct discharge testing simulates human contact while activitative and indirect discharge tests simulate coupling between charged objects and the device in various configurations (direct/indirect discharge tests respectively).